 IP address assignment using FILS IP Address Configuration [CID #1321, 1322, 1323)

 “FILS IP Address Request data” field of MLME-ASSOCIATE.request or MLME-REASSOCIATE.request is used to request an IP address using FILS IP address method.
-STA sends “FILS IP Address Request TLV” in the FILS Secure Container element of the Association/Reassociation Request frame.
+STA sends “FILS IP Address Request TLV” in the FILS Secure Container element of the Association/Reassociation Request frame or FILS Secure Container Action frame[CID3177].
 [CID #1086, 13/0596r1]

-When the AP receives an Association Request including FILS Secure Container element or a FILS Action Frame with FILS IP Address Request TLV, the AP initiates a procedure to assign an IP address for the STA using a mechanism that not specified in this standard.
+When the AP receives an Association Request including FILS Secure Container element or a [CID3177] FILS Secure Container Action Frame with FILS IP Address Request TLV, the AP initiates a procedure to assign an IP address for the STA using a mechanism that not specified in this standard.
 [CID #1247 and 13/0607r2) [CID #1086, 13/0596r1]

-The AP may send Association Response with FILS Secure Container element or FILS Action Frame including the assigned IP address in a FILS IP Address Assignment TLV.
+The AP may send Association Response with FILS Secure Container element or [CID3177] FILS Secure Container Action Frame including the assigned IP address in a FILS IP Address Assignment TLV.
 In addition the AP may also send one or more DNS Information TLVs to provide address information of one or more DNS Servers.
 [CID #1086, 13/0596r1]

+[CID2868, CID2169, CID2170]If the STA has included IP Address Request TLV in the Association Request frame, and if the AP is able to assign IP address in the Association Response frame, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment TLV to '0' and includes the IP address (along with other IP address fields as defined in 8.4.2.186.3) in its Association Response frame send to the requesting STA.

+If the STA has included IP Address Request TLV in the Association Request frame, and if the AP is unable to assign IP address in the Association Response frame, then the AP sets the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment TLV to '1' and sets the IP address request timeout to the maximum estimated time in the unit of seconds within which it (AP) will try to assign an IP address to the requesting STA.

-If the STA has included IP Address Request TLV in the Association Request frame, and if the AP has set the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment TLV to '1' in the Association Response frame, then the AP should send the FILS IP Address Assignment TLV in the FILS Action Frame.
-If the STA does not receive the FILS Action Frame within a duration chosen by the implementation, then the STA may initiate IP address assignment procedure using mechanisms that are out of scope of this specification.
+If a STA receives an Association Response from an AP with the IP address assignment pending flag in the IP Address Response Control field of the FILS IP Address Assignment TLV set to '1' and the STA does not receive the FILS Secure Container Action Frame containing IP assignment within a duration mentioned in the Association Response frame, then the STA may initiate IP address assignment procedure using FILS Secure Container Action frame or mechanisms that are out of scope of this specification.

-STA may use FILS Action Frame to re-request an IP Address if the TTL of the IP address is about to expire.
+[CID2171]STA may use FILS Secure Container Action frame to re-request its IP address to extend the TTL.